JetBrains/teamcity-documentation/topics/managing-users-and-user-groups.md

 * To assign a role to all users in a group, on the __Groups__ tab click _View roles_ for the group in question, then assign a role on the group level.

 When assigning a role, you can:
-* Select whether a role should be granted globally, or in particualr projects.
+* Select whether a role should be granted globally, or in particular projects.
 * Replace existing roles with the newly selected.
 This will remove all roles assigned to user(s)/group and replace them with the selected one instead.

 ## Notification Rules